-To help identify those at an increased risk of developing diabetes and to help diagnose diabetes; to monitor a person's diabetes and to aid in treatment decisions
+To help determine whether you are at an increased risk of developing diabetes; to help diagnose diabetes and prediabetes; to monitor diabetes and to aid in treatment decisions

-As part of a health checkup or when you have risk factors for or symptoms of diabetes; after first diagnosis with diabetes, 4 times per year if glycemic goals are not met or when therapy plan has changed; at least 2 times a year if meeting treatment goals and under stable glycemic control
+As part of a health checkup or when you have risk factors for or symptoms of diabetes; after first diagnosis with diabetes, every 3-4 months or about 120 days to ensure that your glycemic goals are met and/or maintained or when your therapy plan has changed

 Screening and diagnosis

-The A1c test is also used to monitor the glucose control of diabetics over time.
+The A1c test is also used to monitor the glucose control of people with diabetes over time.
 The goal of those with diabetes is to keep their blood glucose levels as close to normal as possible.
 This helps to minimize the complications caused by chronically elevated glucose levels, such as progressive damage to body organs like the kidneys, eyes, cardiovascular system, and nerves.
-The A1c test result gives a picture of the average amount of glucose in the blood over the last 2-3 months.
-This can help diabetics and their healthcare providers know if the measures that are being taken to control their diabetes are successful or need to be adjusted.
+Unlike glucose results, which provide information about the glycemic status of a person strictly for the time of blood collection, the A1c test result gives a picture of the average amount of glucose in the blood over the last 2-3 months.
+This can help people with diabetes and their healthcare practitioners know if the measures that are being taken to control their diabetes are successful or need to be adjusted.

-A1c is frequently used to help newly diagnosed diabetics determine how elevated their uncontrolled blood glucose levels have been over the last 2-3 months.
-The test may be ordered several times while control is being achieved, and then at least twice a year to verify that good control is being maintained.
+A1c is frequently used to people help newly diagnosed with diabetes determine how elevated their uncontrolled blood glucose levels have been over the last 2-3 months.
+The test is ordered several times until an optimal glucose level is achieved.

 Screening and diagnosis